viagogo/HalKit/README.md

 ## Need Help?
 Found a bug?

-Just [submit a issue][submitanissue] if you need any help.
+Just [submit a issue](https://github.com/viagogo/HalKit/issues) if you need any help.
 And, of course, feel free to submit pull requests with bug fixes or changes.